| |

 Note: Asked of a half sample.

- In the past week, the U.S. Air Force issued a report saying that people in New Mexico – who
+In the past week, the U.S. Air Force issued a report saying that people in New

 report, or not?